 Do you have any basic supplement guidelines?
 The general recommendation is that almost everyone needs a multivitamin/multi-mineral supplement, a probiotic, an omega-3 supplement, a digestive enzyme, a vitamin C supplement, vitamin D, etc. A good fiber intake of about 30g per day is advisable.
 REMEMBER: The body can only process so many things at one time, ESPECIALLY if you have gut issues.
 Also, note that the body can really only process about 6-8 supplements at a time.

 I am out of state.
 How can we work together?
 Yes, but there are limitations to what we can do.
 In general, we can order lab testing, provide nutritional consulting, etc.; however, due to the limitations of insurance that applies differently per state, we cannot prescribe medicines outside the state of Georgia unless you are already a current patient.
-NOTE: Due to the recent concerns with regards to the COVID Crisis, we are now offering Telemedicine Consults.
-Although we might be limited by physical contact, a lot can be accomplished during these visits.
-We can go over your health history, order the necessary tests, write prescriptions, and come up with an individualized nutritional support protocol.
+However, we do offer Telemedicine Consults to existing patients and to those who are planning to come to our clinic.
+During a Telemedicine consult, we will go over your health history, order the necessary tests, go over lab results, write prescriptions, and come up with an individualized nutritional support protocol.
 For more information, please contact our office.

 I feel overwhelmed!
 How can I start learning about how to get better?
 Where do I start?
 We certainly understand.
 Please feel free to browse our website where we are posting new information daily.
 In general, we recommend starting with diet and work on gut health.
 Work on managing stress.
 We have a resources page on our website where you can gain access to important lectures, protocols, and other helpful resources.
 This page is password protected.
 Please contact our office for more information.